 Notes: In Panel (a) amounts of grants as a % of GDP are obtained by changing the reaction parameter $\rho{\phi d} \in [0, 35]$; in Panel (b) the number of years within which a yearly grant of 0.58% of GDP is disbursed is obtained by changing the persistence parameter $\rho{\phi} \in [0, 0.50]$.
 Welfare gains in Panel (a) are calculated as the percentage difference between the welfare loss in the baseline simulations and the welfare losses under different amounts of grants.
-Welfare gains in panel (b) are calculated as the percentage difference between the welfare loss of GDP disbursed entirely at the time of the disaster (no persistence) and the welfare losses suffered under different time horizons within which the grant is disbursed.
+Welfare gains in panel (b) are calculated as the percentage difference between the welfare loss with a yearly grant of 0.58% of GDP disbursed entirely at the time of the disaster (no persistence) and the welfare losses suffered under different time horizons within which the grant is disbursed.